yamiyue/FundCG_2DGame/README.md

 # FundCG_2DGame
-NTUST Fundamental of Computer Graphics Project2
+NTUST Fundamental of Computer Graphics Project 2

 ## Introduction
 The propose of this project is to use the Opengl texture arrays to make 2D animations.
 In the same time, use these animations to make a 2D Game.